Our research is focused on applied aquatic conservation ecology and sustainability. Much of this work falls into one or more of these categories:

-- Developing better analytical methods to support conservation.
+- Developing practical analytical methods to support conservation.
 Many of Wenger’s contributions are methodological, intended to make better use of data in conservation.

 - Conservation prioritization.
 The lab group has made a series of contributions to both broad-scale and fine-scale aquatic conservation planning and spatial prioritization.

 - Data-driven management policies.
-Members of the group collaborate with Katie Hill, Laurie Fowler, and other environmental policy experts to develop efficient management policies supported by the best available scientific understanding.
+Members of the group collaborate with Katie Hill and other environmental policy experts to develop efficient management policies supported by the best available scientific understanding.

 Not all work falls into these categories, though… it’s a diverse group and members are free to pursue the questions that interest them.